raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ***

-## Server-Initiated Termination on Overload
+### Server-Initiated Session Termination on Overload

 A server MUST NOT close a DSO Session with a client, except in certain exceptional circumstances, as outlined below.